jupitercow/sewn-in-simple-seo/readme.txt

 == Description ==

+Adds a fast, simple interface for adding SEO meta data to pags and posts.
 Designed to remove all of the extra stuff that you just won't use.
 It is made to be straight forward for users with not confusing extras and no annoying ads.
 So you can enjoy using it and feel comfortable putting it before a client.

 *	Choose which post types it is added to (posts and pages by default)
-*	Integrates nicely with the Sewn In XML Sitemap plugin, so they get merged into one panel for editing
+*	Integrates nicely with the [Sewn In XML Sitemap](https://github.com/jupitercow/sewn-in-xml-sitemap) plugin, so they get merged into one panel for editing

-A nice and simple way to create XML Sitemaps when a page or post is saved.
 Very simple, no cruft or extra features you won't use.

 = Control what post types are added =